Posts Tagged ‘control triad

 Something to share with management as you push this sort of project is that there are very measureable benefits to implementing controls.
 Every organization that I have worked with over the years has found that a byproduct of their controls projects has been fewer customer complaints and fewer employee screw ups.
 Avoiding problems or making them smaller and less impactful on customers can add up to serious savings in time and money.

-If you have a mature control environment, take a look at how you can make them better, more effective and more relevant.
+If you have a mature control environment, take a look at how you can make it better, more effective and more relevant.
 If you do not have a mature control environment, then take baby steps.
 Look to your accounting area as they will likely have the most robust control environment.
 Grab one of those accountants and use them to help you look at other areas that may have problems that controls can address.

 Best of luck to all of you on your journey.